 “Dad!” she called out and trotted over.

 There was a loud clanking sound from inside the shack.
 She thought for sure that her father didn’t hear her, but he soon looked up from his work and grinned widely as she approached.

 “Ellie, welcome home, dear!”
 Her father stood up straight and wiped his hands off on his soil-stained tunic, then rested his weight on the handle of the cultivator before leaning his head back toward the shack.
 “Vena!”

 “What is it, Bram?” a woman’s voice called back.

 “Oh, good!
 Send her in when she’s able!”

 Ellie smiled to her father, but became startled when he started teetering.
 Bram caught himself on the cultivator and laughed anxiously.

 “I’m just a little tired.”
 He turned toward his daughter.
 “How were your exams?”

 “Oh, don’t you worry about me, Ellie.
-I can get into the house well enough on my own.
-But you’re right, I did overdo it.”
-Bram handed the cultivator to Ellie and hobbled toward the house.
-“Come talk with me after you see your mother, alright?”
+I can get into the house well enough on my own.”
+He shifted his weight to one side and handed the cultivator to Ellie.
+“But you’re right, I did overdo it.
+Will you come talk with me after you see your mother?”